Hotels is Door County – The Landmark Resort | Lighthouses › Landmark Resort

 Cana Island Lighthouse, Bailey’s Harbor

 The Cana Island Lighthouse, built in 1869 and automated in 1944, is an active navigational aid.
 Thanks to painters and photographers, it is one of Door County’s most recognizable landmarks.
 Located on a small island just off shore, the grounds typically can be reached by wading across a causeway.
 The keepers’ house, along with the oil house, is open to the public seven days a week from mid-May through the end of October.
-Operated by the Door County Maritime Museum, there is an entrance fee.
+Operated by the Door County Maritime Museum; there is an admission fee.